AgnosPCB/documentation/docs/Package_content.md

 This is what Agnospcb’s neural network needs to be able to perfectly detect any kind of fault present.

+!!! warning "Important"

+    If there is any missing part or defective [send us an email](mailto:support@agnospcb.com).

 ## Components
 | Component | Image |
 | --------- | :-----: |